CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ### Anti-Aliasing
-Anti-Aliasing is implement with sub-pixel sampling.
+Anti-Aliasing is implemented by sub-pixel sampling.

 | with Anti-Aliasing | without Anti-Aliasing |
 | ------------- | ----------- |